 SoFi offers personal loans and mortgages, but it’s known for its student loan refinancing.
 When you apply for a SoFi refinance student loan, your credit score isn’t as heavily weighed as other factors, such as your history of making timely payments and having a high earning potential.
 The lender distinguishes itself with its unique community experience, which includes social events, career services and an unemployment protection program that pauses your loan payments for up to 12 months while you find a new job.

 Most borrowers have at least a good or excellent credit score, with a high income and a positive payment history.
-SoFi’s annual percentage rates (APRs) with auto-pay start as low as 3.490% for fixed-rate refinance student loans.
-The minimum amount is $5,000 (and may be higher in certain states due to legal requirements).
+SoFi offers student refinance loans for a minimum amount of $5,000 (and may be higher in certain states due to legal requirements).
 The maximum amount is the full balance of your qualified education loans.

-CommonBond offers student loan refinancing with competitive APRs (Annual Percentage Rates) that range from 2.41%–7.95% for variable APR and 3.48%-8.22% fixed APR.
+CommonBond offers student loan refinancing with competitive APRs (Annual Percentage Rates).
 They also offer a 10-year hybrid that lets you pay a fixed APR for the first 5 years and a variable rate for the last 5 years.
 Other positive attributes include a loan forbearance the ability to refinance up to $500,000 in student loans.